jfnavarro/hla_pipeline/README.md

 **dna_pipeline.py** processes DNA data and generates a list of unified filtered and annotated somatic variants.
-The variant callers are Mutect2, Strelka, Varscan and SomaticSniper and both indels and SNPs are reported.
+The variant callers are Mutect2, Strelka2, Varscan and SomaticSniper and both indels and SNPs are reported.
 Annotation is performed using Annovar.
 The pipeline uses trim-galore to trim, bwa-men to align and follows GATK4 best practices.
 The pipeline also performs HLA predictions with HLA-LA (tumor and normal).